 Back to our illustration of the Sunday supper.
-That red wine and tomato sauce (and lemon juice too) can stain marble are known facts.
+That red wine and tomato sauce (and lemon juice too) can stain or etch marble are known facts.
 However, there are some marbles that stand up better than others to acidic agents and more forgiving when selected with honed or antiqued finishes.
-For this post I’ll be referring specifically to US marble which has a higher resistance to stains than Italian or Indian marble.
+For this post I’ll be referring specifically to US marble which has a higher resistance to stains than Italian or Turkish marble.

 Here’s why:Every material has its own absorption rate.
 It’s a good indicator of how quickly something will penetrate the surface.
 The lower the absorption rate, the more density it has, and the more time to wipe up spills.

-Granite for instance has a very low absorption rate, which makes a good choice for about any surface.
-Quartz also has a low absorption rate because it’s engineered surface is made with resin.
-Marble is known for staining because unsealed many varieties can absorb liquids more quickly.
-American marbles like Pearl Grey and White Cherokee are the exception though.
+Granite for instance has a very low absorption rate, which makes a good choice for any surface.
+Quartz also has a low absorption rate because it’s engineered surface is made with a resin made from petrochemicals.
+Marble is known for staining because when left unsealed many varieties can absorb liquids more quickly.
+American marbles like Pearl Grey and White Cherokee are an exception though.
 Their crystalline make-up gives them an absorption rate of just .09, and that’s before a sealer.
 Quartz is a manufactured surface and therefore doesn’t need a sealer.

 And quartz is durable.
 True.
 But does durable mean indestructible?
 Again, no.

 There are two things that can damage quartz irreparably - direct sunlight and heat.
-Any exposure to direct sunlight and high UV rays will warp and discolor quartz, causing it to yellow.
+Any exposure to direct sunlight and high UV rays will cause it to yellow, warp and discolor.
 Similarly a very hot pot placed on its surface can scorch, burn it or sear an impression of the bottom of a hot pan into its surface.

 There’s no cleaner for that.

 Quartz is harder than marble, and that it’s surface is resistant to scratching is well known.
 Lesser known is its lack of dimensional strength which can place limitations on design.
-For instance, in quartz surfaces radius corners (anywhere there is a directional change in the stone, like sinks and inside corners) must be rounded to maintain their integrity.
-When they come together, if they are left too square (at 90 degrees), there's an inherent weak portion that results which can crack and break.
-If your design calls for a square sink it can void the warranty on the quartz.
+For instance, in quartz surfaces inside radius corners (anywhere there is a directional change in the stone, like sinks and L-shape or U-shape counters) must be rounded to maintain their integrity.
+Where the intersecting angles come together, if they are left too square (at 90 degrees), there's an inherent weak portion that results which can crack and break.
+If your design calls for a zero radius, square sink it can void the warranty on the quartz.
 Marble can be left square and not have weak spots because there is less surface tension.
 Both marble and quartz can chip on the edges as well, neither are immune to that depending on the situation.